 Jim Crow Era Images & Artifacts

 Propaganda during the Jim Crow Era used racist imagery including caricatures to degrade, demonize and demoralize Blacks and other people of color.
 The artifacts of Jim Crow Era racist propaganda include tourist souvenirs, posters, kitchen utensils, food containers, various advertisements, television shows, movies (including some Disney productions) and postcards.
-Jim Crow Era Black stereotype characters such as Mammy, Sambo, Tom, Pickaninny and the more famous Aunt Jemima helped market and sell products ranging from pancake mix and children’s books to household cleaning supplies.
+Jim Crow Era Black stereotype characters such as Mammy, Sambo, Uncle Tom, Pickaninny, Mrs. Butterworth and the more well-known Aunt Jemima and Uncle Ben helped market and sell products ranging from pancake mix and children’s books to household cleaning supplies.